fredsarm/journeyNotes/Front-End Development/JavaScript/JavaScript Notes.md

 # 1. Introduction to JavaScript
 ## 1.1 What is JavaScript?

-JavaScript is a high-level, interpreted programming language that enables interactive web experiences.
-It is one of the core technologies of the World Wide Web, alongside HTML and CSS.
-JavaScript allows developers to create dynamic content, control multimedia, animate images, and manage data on web pages without requiring a page reload.

-Originally developed to enhance the user interface in web browsers, JavaScript is now used on both the client side (in the browser) and server side (via platforms like Node.js).
-Unlike some other languages, JavaScript is known for its flexibility and its ability to be embedded directly into HTML, making it an essential tool for web developers.

-JavaScript's versatility extends beyond websites, as it is also employed in desktop applications, game development, and even in IoT (Internet of Things) projects.
-Its growth and evolution, particularly with modern frameworks and libraries, have positioned JavaScript as one of the most popular programming languages in the world.
-## 1.2 History and evolution of JavaScript

-JavaScript was created in 1995 by Brendan Eich while working at Netscape Communications.
-It was originally developed in just 10 days under the name **Mocha**, which was later changed to **LiveScript** before being finally renamed to **JavaScript**.
-The language was introduced as a lightweight, interpreted language designed to make web pages more interactive and dynamic.
-Despite the name, JavaScript is not directly related to Java, but the name was chosen for marketing purposes due to Java’s popularity at the time.

-### Early Years

-JavaScript's initial purpose was to add basic scripting capabilities to web pages, such as form validation and simple animations.
-It was first implemented in the Netscape Navigator web browser and quickly gained traction.
-Around the same time, Microsoft introduced **JScript**, a similar implementation of JavaScript for its Internet Explorer browser, which led to inconsistencies between the two implementations.

-### Standardization

-In 1997, JavaScript was standardized under the name **ECMAScript** by the European Computer Manufacturers Association (ECMA).
-The first official specification was called **ECMAScript 1** (ES1), which aimed to unify the different browser implementations of JavaScript.
-This marked the beginning of a formalized development process, ensuring that the language would evolve in a more controlled and collaborative way.

-### Evolution and Key Milestones

-- **ES3 (1999)**: Introduced significant features such as regular expressions and better string handling.
-This version became the foundation for much of the JavaScript used on the web.
-- **ES5 (2009)**: Introduced strict mode, JSON support, and many other important features.
-It became a critical update to modernize JavaScript for web development.
-- **ES6 (2015)**, also known as **ECMAScript 2015** or **ES2015**, was a landmark release that significantly expanded the language.
-It introduced features like classes, modules, arrow functions, template literals, and the `let` and `const` keywords.
-ES6 transformed JavaScript into a more robust and developer-friendly language.

-### Modern JavaScript

-Since ES6, new ECMAScript versions have been released yearly, bringing incremental updates and new features:

-- **ES7 (2016)**: Introduced the exponentiation operator (`**`) and the `Array.prototype.includes()` method.
-- **ES8 (2017)**: Added async functions and object entries.
-- **ES9 (2018)** and beyond: Each version continues to refine the language, adding new features like optional chaining (ES2020) and nullish coalescing (ES2020).

-### Frameworks and Libraries

-As JavaScript evolved, so did the ecosystem around it.
-In the early 2000s, libraries like **jQuery** simplified DOM manipulation, allowing for more widespread use of JavaScript on the web.
-In the 2010s, the rise of **front-end frameworks** such as **React**, **Angular**, and **Vue.js** significantly influenced how JavaScript is used in building complex web applications.
-On the server side, **Node.js** was introduced in 2009, enabling JavaScript to be used for back-end development, expanding the language’s reach beyond the browser.

-### JavaScript Today

-Today, JavaScript is ubiquitous, used in everything from simple websites to complex web applications, mobile apps, server-side services, and even desktop applications.
-Its community-driven evolution and extensive ecosystem make it one of the most important and widely used programming languages in the world.

-## 1.3 How is JavaScript Executed?
+JavaScript is a high-level, interpreted programming language that, along with HTML and CSS, powers interactive web experiences.
+It is used for tasks such as:

+- creating dynamic content,
+- controlling multimedia,
+- animating images,
+- managing data on web pages without requiring a page reload,
+- developing desktop applications,
+- form validation,
+- game development,
+- IoT projects.
+## 1.2 History and Evolution of JavaScript

+- **Creation date:** 1995
+- **Creator:** Brendan Eich, while working at Netscape Communications
+- **Time spent in creation:** 10 days
+- **Previous names:** _Mocha_, _LiveScript_, and finally _JavaScript_
+- Despite its name, JavaScript is not directly related to Java.
+## 1.3 Standardization (**ECMAScript**)

+- **ES1 (1997)**

+    - The first official specification.
+    - Aimed to unify different browser implementations of JavaScript, beginning a formalized development process to ensure its evolution in a more controlled and collaborative manner.
+- **ES3 (1999)**

+    - Introduced important features, such as:
+        - Regular expressions
+        - Improved string handling.
+- **ES5 (2009)**

+    - Introduced features such as:
+        - Strict mode
+        - JSON support
+        - Many other crucial updates that helped modernize JavaScript for web development.
+- **ES6 (2015) (ECMAScript 2015)**

+    - One of the most significant updates, introducing features like:
+        - Classes
+        - Modules
+        - Arrow functions
+        - Template literals
+        - `let` and `const` keywords.
+- **ES7 (2016)**

+    - Introduced features such as:
+        - The exponentiation operator (`**`)
+        - The `Array.prototype.includes()` method.
+- **ES8 (2017)**

+    - Added key features like:
+        - Async functions
+        - `Object.entries()` and `Object.values()` methods.
+- **ES9 (2018)** and Beyond:

+    - Each version continues to refine the language, adding new features like:
+        - Optional chaining (ES2020)
+        - Nullish coalescing (ES2020).

+## 1.4 Frameworks and Libraries

+In the 2000s:

+- **jQuery** revolutionized JavaScript by simplifying DOM manipulation, making web development more accessible.

+In the 2010s:

+- Popular frameworks emerged, shaping modern web development:
+    - **React**
+    - **Angular**
+    - **Vue.js**

+In 2009:

+- **Node.js** brought JavaScript to the server side, enabling full-stack development using a single language for both front-end and back-end.

+## 1.4 JavaScript Today

+Today, JavaScript is ubiquitous and used in:

+- Simple websites and complex web applications
+- Mobile apps
+- Server-side services
+- Desktop applications
+## 1.5 How is JavaScript Executed?

 JavaScript is executed by specialized software called **JavaScript engines**, which convert the code into machine-readable instructions that can be processed by a computer's hardware.
 JavaScript engines are embedded in web browsers and environments like Node.js, enabling it to run both on the client (browser) and server (backend).
+- **In browsers**: JavaScript interacts directly with the **Document Object Model (DOM)** to create interactive web experiences.
+This allows JavaScript to
+	- manipulate HTML elements,
+	- handle events,
+	- interact with APIs to make web pages dynamic.
+- **In Node.js**: On the server side, Node.js uses the V8 engine to provide APIs for:
+	- file handling,
+	- database interaction,
+	- networking.

-### 1.3.1 JavaScript Engines (V8, SpiderMonkey, etc.)
+### JavaScript Engines (V8, SpiderMonkey, etc.)

-JavaScript engines power the execution of JavaScript in different environments.
-The most commonly used engines include:
+In the browser and in server-side:
 - **V8**: Developed by Google, V8 powers Google Chrome and Node.js, known for its speed due to Just-In-Time (JIT) compilation, which turns JavaScript into machine code before execution.
+In the browser:
 - **SpiderMonkey**: The first JavaScript engine, developed by Mozilla, is used in the Firefox browser.
 - **Chakra**: Microsoft’s JavaScript engine for the old Edge browser (pre-Chromium).
 - **JavaScriptCore (Nitro)**: Used by Apple’s Safari browser, optimized for performance and low memory consumption.

-These engines continuously evolve to optimize performance through techniques like JIT compilation, making JavaScript execution faster and more efficient.

-### 1.3.2 JavaScript in Browsers and Node.js

-- **In browsers**: JavaScript interacts directly with the **Document Object Model (DOM)** to create interactive web experiences.
-This allows JavaScript to manipulate HTML elements, handle events, and interact with APIs to make web pages dynamic.

-- **In Node.js**: On the server side, Node.js uses the V8 engine to execute JavaScript, providing APIs for file handling, database interaction, and networking.
-This allows developers to build server-side applications using JavaScript, making it a full-stack language.

----

-## 1.4 First JavaScript Code
+## 1.6 Ways for running JavaScript Code

 There are several ways to execute JavaScript in an HTML document.
 JavaScript can be placed directly in the HTML or linked as an external file, and can be controlled for when and how it is executed.